What channel is Ireland v Italy on? Watch Six Nations on TV, live stream, team news

 Organisers would have hoped to see stadiums brimming with fans for the restart, but of course the situation hasn’t quite panned out how any of us would have imagined.

-However, there will still be elite tier international rugby on display across autumn, and Ireland have it all to play for.
+However, there will still be elite tier international rugby on display across autumn, and Ireland have it all to play for given the Six Nations table and results.

 The Irish are expected to dispatch Italy with confidence, and should they do so, they will draw level with England and France going into a three-way shoot-out on the eventual last weekend.